 - pains in the stomach, side, or abdomen, possibly radiating to the back

-Some of the side effects that can occur with metreleptin may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:
+Some side effects of metreleptin may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - Back pain

 Very common (10% or more): Hypoglycemia (13%), decreased weight (13%)[Ref]

 It has been reported that two patients (4%) had symptoms of pancreatitis.
 Both had a medical history of pancreatitis.[Ref]

 Very common (10% or more): Abdominal pain (10%)